lemocla/neon-hangman/README.md

         When all the hangman parts are revealed, the game over message will display (together with a sad music if sounds preferences are on) offering the player the option to play again or leave the game.

-        Score will be reset to 0 and, if player achieves a new best score, he will be prompted to save his score by entering his name in the designated field.
+        Score will be reset to 0 and, and if a player achieves a new best score, he will be prompted to save his score by entering his name in the designated field.

         ![game over](documentation/screenshots/gameover.png)